Tijl-Pleuger-Vista/Challenge-5/README.md

 When a user clicks on a pokemon they get taken to an "extra info" screen where information will be displayed about the clicked on pokemon using the PokeAPI

-A user can set up a team they can use to battle other users or story mode A user can use items to level up pokemon or give them buffs during battle

-> Users
-- Jerom
-- Tijl
-- Jerom
-- Jaleel

 Link tree:
 drawsql = https://drawsql.app/teams/vista-14/diagrams/pokedex
 Challenge = https://padlet.com/ictlyceum/sd-challenge-pokedex-voor-urbaneats-spirits-fzq9c288y3lfb4we
 Pokemon API = https://pokeapi.co/api/v2/pokemon/dipplin / https://pokeapi.co/

-TEMP
-index = first page the user will see where they can see what the app is about, a signup-login button and pictures about the pokedex+desc

-home = when the user is loged in [session] + key

-sign-in = the log-in + sign-up page

-in the store -> buy a random pokemon

-search box
-- all types
-- search by name/id
-- by gen